ncatlab/nlab-content/pages/3004.md

 * [[Saunders MacLane]], [[Ieke Moerdijk]], _[[Sheaves in Geometry and Logic]]_

-A systematic introduction to topos theory and geometric logic can be found in the following draft of chapter of a book in progress by O. Caramello:
+A systematic introduction to topos theory and geometric logic can be found in the following draft by O. Caramello:

 * [[Olivia Caramello]], _Topos-theoretic background_ , ms. 2014. ([pdf](http://www.oliviacaramello.com/Unification/ToposTheoreticPreliminariesOliviaCaramello.pdf))